 What is Software Testing?

 Software testing is a process that checks and evaluates the quality of software.
 After software testing process is integrated, a program that is under the test needs to be without any flaws when it comes to releasing.
-It ensures that the product meets customer’s expectations, and that is made by technical, functional, and users requirements.
+It ensures that the product meets customer’s expectations and that it follows technical, functional, and users requirements.

 Software testing is a complex process.
 It contains several related procedures.
 There are three parts of software testing.
 In the first stage, testers check software completeness according to functional requirements.
 Second, they investigate technical errors to make sure that product is error-free.
 On end, they evaluate security, performance, compatibility, usability, installation and localisation.
-The software can be tested in components, as a whole or as a part of a live system.
+Testing the software can perform in components, as a whole or as a part of a live system.
 The product needs to pass each of the tests to be ready for a release.
-After every stage of testing is done, testers send back the software for corrections.
-After eliminating defects, there comes the retest phase when testers make sure that all problems are solved.
-This cycle continues until the delivered product is flawless.
+After every stage of testing finishes, testers send back the software for corrections.
+After eliminating defects, there comes the retest phase when testers make sure that there are no more errors.
+This cycle continues until the product is flawless.

 Who is a Software Tester?

 Software testers work their best to crash a program which they are testing.
 Software testers must have a comprehensive knowledge of the program they are testing because only then will it be possible to check its quality.
-Working with the development team and project managers will ensure understanding what a product is meant to do, understanding its key features and users.
+Working with the development team and project managers will bring an understanding of the product and what are its key features.
 So, testers perform a significant role in the whole software development process.
-They need to be prepared for major responsibilities, manage their time and effectiveness, be aware of priorities, work under deadlines and most importantly – focus on constant learning and improving skills.
+They need to be ready for major responsibilities, manage their time and effectiveness, be aware of priorities, work under deadlines and most importantly – focus on constant learning and improving skills.

 Skills of a Software Tester